Arrata-TTRPG/Arrata-TTRPG/src/sections/characters.typ

 First and foremost; when making a new character, what resources are available to make a character should be made known by the GM.
 These resources are:

-- What method is prefered for Core Stats.
+- What method is preferred for Core Stats.
 - How many _Major Skills_ a character may start with.
 - The minimum and maximum number of Quirks.
 - The Stocks available and their Quirks.